Whether you’re buying or selling a house in Georgia, you probably already know that there are a number of different costs involved.

 Average Realtor Commission Rate in Georgia

-According to the National Association of Realtors, nearly 90% of home sellers used a real estate agent to help them sell their homes in 2021.
+According to the National Association of Realtors, nearly 90% of home sellers use a real estate agent to help them sell their homes each year.

-The vast majority of those real estate agents charged their clients the same way, too - by flat commission rate based on the sales price of the home.
+The vast majority of those real estate agents charge their clients a predetermined commission rate based on the final sales price of the home.

 Just how much those clients were charged depends on the real estate agent and the brokerage.
 They might charge more because of a few things like 1) their experience level; 2) the price point of the homes; 4) because they specialize in serving a very specific clientele; or 5) even because of their specific brokerage model.